hoangNguyen210/Fall-Detection-Research-2/README.md

 ## Project Status
 Project is: **_in progress_**.
-Our goal is to submit to **ISI Q1 Journal**.
+Our goal is to submit to **ISI Q2 Journal**( or Q1 if possible).
 I have finished our experiment proccess (implement code and visualize result) and currently I am  writting a paper.
 Other authors help me to revise code as well as check grammar mistakes in our paper.

 ## System requirement
 - numpy - version 1.21.5